Skip navigation

 Temper tantrums

-Temper tantrums are unpleasant and disruptive behaviors or emotional outbursts.
+Temper tantrums are unpleasant and disruptive behaviors or emotional outbursts in children.
 They often occur in response to unmet needs or desires.
-Tantrums are more likely to occur in younger children or others who cannot express their needs or control their emotions when they are frustrated.
+Tantrums are more likely to occur in toddlers and preschool-age children.
+Older children who cannot express their needs or control their emotions when they are frustrated can also have temper tantrums, but much less often.

 Information

 Temper tantrums (acting-out behaviors) are natural during early childhood.
-It is normal for children to want to be independent as they learn they are separate people from their parents.
+It's normal for children to want to be independent as they learn they are separate people from their parents.

 This desire for control often shows up as saying "no" often and having tantrums.
 Tantrums are worsened by the fact that the child may not have the vocabulary to express their feelings.

-Tantrums usually begin in children 12 to 18 months old.
-They get worse between age 2 to 3, then decrease until age 4.
-After age 4, they rarely occur.
+Tantrums usually begin in children 12 months to age 3, and can occur at least once a day.
+Children ages 3 to 5 years continue to have tantrums, although less often.
+After age 5, tantrums rarely occur.
 Being tired, hungry, or sick, can make tantrums worse or more frequent.

 WHEN YOUR CHILD HAS A TANTRUM